aneeshkd/Motor-Neuron-Perturbation/README.md

 scRNA-seq data was processed using Scanpy and GRN-perturbation was done using CellOracle

 Result:
-The in-silico knockout of Nf1a in the developing motor neurons of the mouse spinal cord shows a trajectory that inhibits the maturation of motor neurons.
+The in-silico knockout of Nfia in the developing motor neurons of the mouse spinal cord shows a trajectory that inhibits the maturation of motor neurons.